Frequently asked questions

 "Won't the children get bored?"

 There is plenty to see and do along the waterways, and children can drive the boat and handle the ropes under adult supervision.
-Remember to bring some simple games, books, and drawing/colouring supplies.
+Remember to bring simple games, books, and drawing/colouring supplies.

 "Can we swim in the canal?"